roboes/strava-local-heatmap-tool/readme.md

 ##### Description

-- Copies a given .fit/.gpx/.tcx list of files to 'output\activities' folder.
+- Copies a given .fit/.gpx/.tcx list of files to 'output/activities' folder.

 ##### Parameters